dorianb/Ethylocle-Web-API/README.md

 Retour: { "result": bool, "data": null }
 ```

-#### Search trips
+#### Search rides
-Client can search trips available based on user's preference
+Client can search rides available based on user's preference
 ```
 url: domain/trp/search
 Paramètres: { "latStart", "lonStart", "latEnd", "lonEnd", "dateTime", "numberOfPeople" }
 Retour: { "result": bool, "data": [ { "id", "distanceToStart", "distanceToEnd", "addressStart", "latStart", "lonStart", "addressEnd", "latEnd", "lonEnd", "dateTime", "numberOfPassenger", "maxPrice" }, ... ] }
 ```

-#### Join trip
+#### Join ride
-User can join an existing trip by providing its id and the numberOfPeople.
-If the trip is no longer available, the user will be notified in this way.
+User can join an existing ride by providing its id and the numberOfPeople.
+If the ride is no longer available, the user will be notified in this way.
 ```
 url: domain/trp/join
 Paramètres: { "id", "numberOfPeople" }
 Retour: { "result": bool, "data": null }
 ```

-#### Create trip
+#### Create ride
-If the user doesn't want to join an existing trip, he can create his own one by providing the essential data requested
+If the user doesn't want to join an existing ride, he can create his own one by providing the essential data requested
 ```
 url: domain/trp/create
 Paramètres: { "addressStart", "latStart", "lonStart", "addressEnd", "latEnd", "lonEnd", "dateTime", "numberOfPeople" }